Beyond imposter syndrome: the self-worth wound holding businesswomen back

 Before I had my own ADHD diagnosis at 53, I thought the relentless self-doubt that shadowed my corporate career and then my business building was a character flaw.
 A failure of discipline.
 Evidence that I wasn't as capable as I pretended to be.

-Consider for a moment how, if you’ve travelled through life with a sparky-brain, with different cognitive wiring, being consistently told you’re too much, or not enough, perhaps having been relentless bullied through school as being different (as I was) or hearing “Why can’t you just…” and “this works for me, perhaps you’re just not trying hard enough….” and have no explantion as to why, the impact this can have.
+Consider for a moment the impact of travelling through life being consistently told you’re too much, or not enough, perhaps having been relentlessly bullied through school as being different (as I was) or hearing “Why can’t you just…” and “this works for me, perhaps you’re just not trying hard enough….”.
+When you don’t have any ready explanation why this happens, it’s not really surprising that you decide, even sub-consciously that you’re the reason.
+That there’s something fundamentally flawed in you.

 Because you can’t be trusted.
 Obviously.